DataDog/dd-trace-php/profiling/README.md

 ## Testing

 The command `cargo test` will run the tests on the profiler.
+To also run the stack walking test run `cargo test --features stack_walking_tests`.

 To see if the profiler is recognised by your PHP version as an extension you may run `/path/to/php -d extension=target/debug/libdatadog_php_profiling.so